tomzhu1024/webpack-boilerplate-npm/README.md

 # Webpack Boilerplate NPM

-A good starting point for using webpack to build NPM packages.
+A good starting point for using webpack to build npm packages.

 ## Features